iavilela/RNAseq/README.md

 Bash scripts and R scripts are provided in respective directories.
 A brief methodological documentation `Methods in Brief` is provided below if interesrepted.
 Otherwise, a `Quick Guide` is given, which includes the order in which the scripts were run and other information.

 > #### Discalimer:
 > All included bash scripts are run on the IBU cluster.
 They are written such that IBU cluster users should be able run them and obtain the same results in `/data/users/${USER}/RNAseq`.
-However, reproducibility for other IBU cluster users was not a primary focus of this project an was thus not tested.
+However, automated reproducibility for other IBU cluster users was not a primary focus of this project an was thus not tested.
 If the scripts are run on another machine, file paths need to be adapted.
 > All included R scripts were run on a local machine.
 Therefore, the working directories and file paths need to be adapted individually to run them properly on other machines.
 > Data files are to large to be provided on a git repository.
 It is expected that the data is obtained individually in a similar manner as described here.